ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/key-concepts.md

 </html>
 ```

-> As we'll cover later on in this guide, you can of course create dynamic server rendered pages, API routes, and more!

 ## Scripts and Styles

-As demonstrated above, we can create an inline `<style>` tag for our home page.
-As your application grows, you'll probably want to put script and style content in external files from within your project.
+As demonstrated above, we can create an inline `<style>` tag for our page instead, As your application grows, you'll probably want to put JavaScript and CSS content in their own files, including the `<script>` tag for our custom element tag `<app-header></app-header>`.

 ```html
 <!-- src/pages/index.html -->